EOSC Co-Creation 9/1/2020–3/31/2021

 - A roadmap post 2021 towards responsible and sustainable research merit system for European organisations encouraging European researchers to create FAIR data.
 The roadmap is based on the overview produced in part one and will create a bridge leading from the current state to the future vision.

-Both the vision and roadmap work is going to be executed in collaboration with European experts in online engagements and with the help of open international consultation.
+Both the vision and roadmap work were executed in collaboration with European experts in online engagements and with the help of open international consultation.

 - Study Proposal #16: European overview of career merit systems